ISFJ at the Workplace

 As a part of a team, the defender personality is loyal at his work, as has been clearly understood.
 Even though they would have laurels to flaunt, the ISFJ will not boast about his achievements or put the medals up for display.
 Because of this, people tend to not notice the ISFJ’s achievements and they may miss out on opportunities.
 They are also very attached to their superiors and tend to follow them if they leave the company.

 The Defender personality does not like to be in the leadership position.
 However, career grow pushes them to take up such roles, even if the ISFJ dislikes it.
-Their warm and caring attitude, however, make for loveable managers.
+Their warm and caring attitude, however, makes for loveable managers.
 People will find them easy to approach and compassionate.
 Since they don’t wish to order people, their priority is to ensure things work smoothly by coordinating between everyone.
-The defender is unlikely to be at executive level positions but as managers they can create a good work environment.
+The defender is unlikely to be at executive level positions but as managers, they can create a good work environment.

 As a colleague and a team player, defenders are the most hardworking.
 Others tend to misuse their good nature.
-Since ISFJs have a hard time in turning down a request, lazy colleagues are likely to dump work on them.
+Since ISFJs have a hard time turning down a request, lazy colleagues are likely to dump work on them.
 Such incidents can cause stress to the defender personality.

 ISFJs are a social creature, despite being introverted.
 They find the office to be an extension of their personal space and dedicate equally.
 Their aim is to make the office and its people a better and happier place, even at the cost of them taking up excessive work.
 Other personality types find it hard to match the ISFJ loyalty level and this is a win for any company that hires an ISFJ.
 Managers will rarely have qualms from the work of an ISFJ.